Final report for FW23-418

 Bacterial Blight in Zinnias

 While zinnias had been a successful crop for the grower, bacterial blight was a primary cause of the premature end to their growing season.
 This caused it to be identified as a key pest of zinnias, and cultural and biological methods were identified to research.
-Like lisianthus, increasing drainage and airflow and a Trichoderma inoculant were the cultural and biological controls planned for year one.
+Increasing drainage and airflow and a Trichoderma inoculant were the cultural and biological controls planned for year one.
 The grower would typically top zinnia beds with weed control fabric as they do with all annuals spaced at eight inches or wider.
-The lisianthus was never a good candidate for this fabric since most growers plant closely at around six inches.
-While the fabric is very helpful in controlling weeds on these long-blooming plants, it was not used.
-A negative effect of the fabric is that it hides the pooling of water underneath due to gopher damage to drip lines, which was hypothesized to increase the proliferation of blight.
-Zinnia plants were planted at a wider one-foot density, although there was some variation in how many rows per bed were used due to inconsistencies in the bed top dimensions.
+While useful for weed control, the fabric decreases airflow to the soil and can hide the pooling of water underneath due to gopher damage to drip lines, which was hypothesized to increase the proliferation of blight.
+Zinnia plants were planted at a wider one-foot density without fabric, although there was some variation in how many rows per bed were used due to inconsistencies in the bed top dimensions.
 Plants were dipped in a Trichoderma inoculant before planting as planned, and additional monthly inoculant through the drip irrigation was added as well.

 After seeing significant gains in our 2023 trials, the approach for 2024 was similar to 2023.
 Once again zinnias were planted in an area that had no prior zinnia planting, plugs planted high in tall beds with reduced plant density, treated with a biological soil inoculant at planting and monthly throughout the growing season.
 The refinements we made for 2024 were to plant in all 2-row beds to encourage additional airflow to discourage Blight and Sclerotinia in the crop and limit to a single planting of zinnias.